 Why Your Nest Keeps Losing Power and Other Problems

-8 Common Nest Thermostat Malfunctions
+8 Common Nest Thermostat Problems

-- Bad battery life.
+- Short battery life.

-- Thermostat motion sensing won’t work.
+- Thermostat motion sensing is disabled.

-- Your thermostat sometimes disconnects from Wi-Fi.
+- Your thermostat occasionally disconnects from Wi-Fi.

 - Your system suddenly turns on or off, or won’t stop running.